Eberload/Scanframe/README.md

 ![alt text](https://github.com/Eberload/Scanframe/blob/main/Screenshots/1.1.1.png)

 Scanframe is a desktop application designed to extract text from videos using OCR (Optical Character Recognition).
-It allows you to play videos, pause on specific frames, extract subtitles or any on-screen text, edit them, and export them in .TXT or .SRT (standard subtitle) formats.

-The application supports video formats MP4, MKV, AVI, and MOV.
-It works with light/dark themes and supports both Spanish and English interfaces.
+It allows you to play videos, pause at specific frames, extract subtitles or any text in the video, edit them, and export them in .TXT or .SRT (standard subtitles) formats.
+The application supports videos in MP4, MKV, AVI, and MOV formats.
+It works with light/dark themes and a Spanish/English interface.

 ![alt text](https://github.com/Eberload/Scanframe/blob/main/Screenshots/2.1.1.png)

 # Execution

-  - Download the executable file "Scanframe.exe" from the link provided by the developer.
+- Download the executable file “Scanframe.exe” from the link provided by the developer.
-  - No installation required: simply run the “.exe” file by double-clicking it.
+- No installation required: simply run the “.exe” file by double-clicking.
-  - The window will open centered on the screen (minimum 1200x700 pixels).
-  - If you use antivirus software, make sure it allows execution (false positives are common for .exe files).
+- If you use antivirus software, make sure it allows the file to run (false positives are common with .exe files).
-  - The executable is standalone and includes all necessary dependencies.
+- The executable includes all necessary dependencies.

 ![alt text](https://github.com/Eberload/Scanframe/blob/main/Screenshots/3.png)

 # User Interface

-  - The interface is divided into two main panels:
+The interface is divided into two main panels:

-  - Left Panel: Video Player.
+Left panel: Video player.
-  - Video area (black background with rounded corners).
+- Video area.
-  - Bottom controls: progress bar, navigation buttons, volume, and fullscreen.
+- Bottom controls: Progress bar, forward buttons, volume, and full screen.

-  - Right Panel: OCR and Editing Module.
+Right panel: OCR and editing module.
-  - Theme and language selectors.
-Themes: Dark or Light.
-Languages: Spanish or English.
-  - Recognition and cancel buttons.
+- OCR recognition and cancel buttons.
 - Progress bar for OCR/export.
-  - List of extracted text blocks (editable).
+- List of extracted text blocks.
 - Export buttons.

 ![alt text](https://github.com/Eberload/Scanframe/blob/main/Screenshots/4.png)

 # Video Player Controls

-  - 📁 Open Video: Select a video file (MP4, MKV, AVI, MOV).
+- 📁 Open: Select a video file (MP4, MKV, AVI, MOV).
-  - ▶️ / ⏸️ Play/Pause: Starts or stops playback.
+- Play/Pause: Start or stop playback.
-  - ⏪ Rewind: Jumps back 2 seconds (once per click).
+- ⏪ Rewind: Skip back 2 seconds (one click).
-  - ⏩ Fast Forward: Speeds up to 5x while pressed.
+- ⏩ Fast Forward: Accelerates to 5x speed while holding pressed.
-  - 🔊 Volume: Toggle mute (M).
-Slider adjusts level (0–100%).
+- 🔊 Volume: Toggles mute (M).
+Slider adjusts level (0-100%).
-  - ⛶ Fullscreen: Toggles fullscreen mode.
+- ⛶ Full Screen: Toggles fullscreen mode.

 ![alt text](https://github.com/Eberload/Scanframe/blob/main/Screenshots/5.1.1.png)

 # OCR Module: Text Extraction
-  - Open a video.
-  - Play and pause (Space) on the desired frame.
+- Play and pause (Space) at the selected frame.
-  - Click "🔍 Extract Text".
+- Click on “🔍 Extract Text.”
-  - The app captures the current frame and processes it with OCR.
+- The software captures the current frame and processes it with OCR.
-  - Result: If text is detected, a “Text Block” is created in the right panel list.
-A success message appears.
+- If text is detected, a “Text Block” is created in the right-hand list.
-  - If no text is detected: Error message (“No text detected in the image”).
+- If there is no text: Error message (“No text detected in the image”).
-  - Cancel: “❌ Cancel Extraction” (confirmation dialog).
+- Cancel: “❌ Cancel Extraction” (confirmed with dialog).

 ![alt text](https://github.com/Eberload/Scanframe/blob/main/Screenshots/6.1.png)

-# Tips
+Scanframe project file:
+- File → Save Project (Ctrl+S)
+- File → Open Project (Ctrl+O)
+- Format: .sfpf file

+IMPORTANT
-1. Pause on clear frames with visible text to improve OCR accuracy, and manually edit if needed.
+- Pause on frames with clear text to improve OCR accuracy and edit manually if there are errors.
-2. The start time is set automatically, but the end time must be set manually — let the video play forward and click “Set End”.
+- The start point is set automatically, but the end point is set manually.
+Let the video advance and click “Set End.”

 # Keyboard Shortcuts

-- Space: Play/Pause.
+- Space ⏯️ Play/Pause video.
-- Left Arrow: Rewind 2s.
+- Left Arrow ⏪ Rewind 2 seconds.
-- Right Arrow: Fast forward 5x (hold).
+- Right Arrow (hold) ⏩ Fast forward 5.0x.
+- Ctrl + O 🔍 Extract text from current frame.
+- Ctrl + S 💾 Save current project.
+- Ctrl + D 💰 Open donation link.
-- Up/Down Arrows: +10% / -10% volume.
+- Up/Down Arrow 🔊 Increase/decrease volume.
-- M: Mute/Unmute.
-- F: Fullscreen.
-- F: Exit fullscreen.
+- F ⛶ Enable/disable full screen.
+- M 🔇 Mute/unmute sound.

 Thank you for using Scanframe!
 If you find it useful, consider donating.💰 https://ko-fi.com/eberload